devustine/COS101/fullnotes/07_computer-spec.md

 Those instructions go into this processor and instructions are distributed among the subunits within a particular processor, in this case i7, which has four subunits.

 ### Processor Speed Measurement
 This measurement measures the amount of instructions they can process per second.
 So the units of a processor speed measurement is hertz.
-Remember that?

 #### Modern Processor Speeds
 So these days, an i7 processor has a speed of about four gigahertz.
-Yeah, I'm sure you can imagine that speed.
 This means it can process about 4 billion instructions per second.
-That's amazing.
 Again, it means it can process about 4 billion instructions per second.
 And so that is coming from a typical i7 processor.

 **Availability**: Now you have this kind of processor on laptops.
 You also find this kind of processor on desktops as well too, yeah.